I grew up in Kolvilpatti, so it will always be special to me. If you find yourself in this charming town, here are 10 things you must do.

 10. Shiva Temple, Irukkankudi

 Irukkankudi is well known for its temples.
 The Mariamman Temple is the most famous one, and the most visited.
 The Shiva Temple is less crowded and has a nice, rustic charm.
 It is in an isolated place surrounded by nature.
 There is no place better than Irukkankudi to get a feel of the countryside in Tamil Nadu.

 Travel and Stay

 Kovilpatti is well connected by road and rail to other parts of Tamil Nadu.
-Thoothukudi is the nearest airport.
+Thoothukudi is the nearest airport at a distance of 73 km.
 Reva Plaza, Mahalakshmi Tower and Sowbhagya are some good options for stay.

 Kovilpatti is known for its peanut candy (Kadalai Mittai in Tamil) that gets exported to several countries.
 VVR is the oldest and most trusted brand of peanut candy.

 Before I wrap up, I must tell you that Kovilpatti is not seen as a regular tourist destination by most travelers.
 If this article makes you feel so, I am glad my home town has turned into a beauty worthy of admiration.

 © 2020 Mohan Babu